-Simulated OA burdens also show a large spread among global models, with Gliß et al. (2021) reporting a multi-model median of 1.91 ± 0.65 Tg for the year 2010.
-This large spread reflects the wide range in the complexity of the OA parameterizations, particularly for SOA formation, as well as in the primary OA emissions (Tsigaridis et al., 2014; Gliß et al., 2021b).
-The uncertainties are particularly large in model estimates of SOA production rates, which vary between 10 and 143 Tg yr-1 (Tsigaridis et al., 2014; Hodzic et al., 2016; Tilmes et al., 2019).
-While the level of complexity in the representation of OA in global models has increased since AR5 (Shrivastava et al., 2017; Hodzic et al., 2020) limitations in process level understanding of the formation, aging and removal of organic compounds lead to uncertainties in the global model predictions of global OA burden and distribution as well as the relative contribution of POA and SOA to OA.
+Simulated OA burdens also show a large spread among global models, with Gliß et al. (2021b) reporting a multi-model median of 1.91 ± 0.65 Tg for the year 2010.
+This large spread reflects the wide range in the complexity of the OA parametrizations, particularly for SOA formation, as well as in the primary OA emissions (Tsigaridis et al., 2014; Gliß et al., 2021b).
+The uncertainties are particularly large in model estimates of SOA production rates, which vary between 10 and 143 Tg yr–1 (Tsigaridis et al., 2014; Hodzic et al., 2016; Tilmes et al., 2019).
+While the level of complexity in the representation of OA in global models has increased since AR5 (Shrivastava et al., 2017; Hodzic et al., 2020) limitations in process-level understanding of the formation, ageing and removal of organic compounds lead to uncertainties in the global model predictions of global OA burden and distribution as well as the relative contribution of POA and SOA to OA.
 Jo et al. (2016) estimated that BrC contributes about 20% of total OA burden.
 That would give BrC a burden similar to that of BC (low confidence), enhancing the overall forcing exerted by carbonaceous aerosol absorption (Zhang et al., 2020).

-In summary, the lack of global scale observations of carbonaceous aerosol, its complex atmospheric chemistry, and the large spread in its simulated global budget and burdens means that there is only low confidence in the quantification of the present-day atmospheric distribution of individual components of carbonaceous aerosols.
-Global trends in carbonaceous aerosols cannot be characterised due to limited observations, but sites representative of background conditions have reported multi-year declines in BC over several regions of the Northern Hemisphere.
+In summary, the lack of global-scale observations of carbonaceous aerosol, its complex atmospheric chemistry, and the large spread in its simulated global budget and burdens means that there is only low confidence in the quantification of the present-day atmospheric distribution of individual components of carbonaceous aerosols.
+Global trends in carbonaceous aerosols cannot be characterized due to limited observations, but sites representative of background conditions have reported multi-year declines in BC over several regions of the Northern Hemisphere.

-Implications of SLCF abundances for Atmospheric Oxidizing Capacity
+Implications of SLCF Abundances for Atmospheric Oxidizing Capacity

 The atmospheric oxidising capacity is determined primarily by tropospheric hydroxyl (OH) radical and to a smaller extent by NO3 radical, ozone, hydrogen peroxide (H2O2) and halogen radicals.
 OH is the main sink for many SLCFs, including methane, halogenated compounds (HCFCs and HFCs), CO and NMVOCs, controlling their lifetimes and consequently their abundance and climate influence.
-OH initiated oxidation of methane, CO and NMVOCs in the presence of NOx leads to the production of tropospheric ozone.
+OH-initiated oxidation of methane, CO and NMVOCs in the presence of NOx leads to the production of tropospheric ozone.
 OH also contributes to the formation of aerosols from oxidation of SO2 to sulphate and VOCs to secondary organic aerosols.
-The evolution of atmospheric oxidising capacity of the Earth driven by human activities and natural processes is, therefore, of significance for climate and air quality concerns.
+The evolution of the atmospheric oxidising capacity of the Earth driven by human activities and natural processes is, therefore, of significance for climate and air-quality concerns.

 The main source of tropospheric OH is the photoexcitation of tropospheric ozone that creates an electronically excited oxygen atom which reacts with water vapour producing OH.
 A secondary source of importance for global OH is the recycling of peroxy radicals formed by the reaction of OH with reduced and partly oxidized species, including methane, CO and NMVOCs.
 In polluted air, NOx emissions control the secondary OH production, while in pristine air it occurs via other mechanisms involving, in particular, isoprene (Lelieveld et al., 2016; Wennberg et al., 2018).
-Knowledge of the effect of isoprene oxidation on OH recycling has evolved tremendously over the past decade facilitating mechanistic explanation of elevated OH concentrations observed in locations characterised by low NOx levels (Hofzumahaus et al., 2009; Paulot et al., 2009; Peeters et al., 2009, 2014; Fuchs et al., 2013).
-Since AR5, inclusion of improved chemical mechanisms in some CTMs suggest advances in understanding of the global OH budget, however these improvements have yet to be incorporated in CMIP6-generation ESMs.
+Knowledge of the effect of isoprene oxidation on OH recycling has evolved tremendously over the past decade, facilitating mechanistic explanation of elevated OH concentrations observed in locations characterised by low NOx levels (Hofzumahaus et al., 2009; Paulot et al., 2009; Peeters et al., 2009, 2014; Fuchs et al., 2013).
+Since AR5, the inclusion of improved chemical mechanisms in some CTMs suggest advances in understanding of the global OH budget, however, these improvements have yet to be incorporated in CMIP6-generation ESMs.